Statement from the Chief Public Health Officer of Canada on COVID-19

 Statement from the Chief Public Health Officer of Canada on COVID-19 Français

-"As of Thursday, May 14, there are 72,536 COVID-19 cases, including 5,337 deaths.
-More than 35,523 or 49 percent of cases are now recovered.
-Labs across Canada have tested 1,199,591 people for COVID-19 to date, with about 6 percent of these testing positive.
-We are now testing an average of 26 to 28 thousand people daily.
+"As of Sunday, May 17, there are 76,204 COVID-19 cases, including 5,702 deaths.
+More than 38,159 or 50 per cent of cases are now recovered.
+Labs across Canada have tested over 1,296,000 people for COVID-19 to date, with about 6 per cent of these testing positive.
+We are now testing an average of 26,000 to 28,000 people daily.
 These numbers represent what we know at this moment, and change quickly.
 I encourage Canadians to consult Canada.ca/coronavirus for the latest information.

-COVID-19 continues to be a serious global health threat, and the situation is evolving daily.
-Our collective efforts to slow the spread of COVID-19 and bring the epidemic under control have flattened the curve in Canada.
-The slowed rate of growth has resulted in reduced daily case counts but there is still active transmission in many areas of the country so we must remain vigilant.
+We are in the middle of the May long weekend.
+I know this year it feels a little bittersweet.
+The safety brake is still on when we would usually be revving up for summer: pulling out the bikes, maybe a canoe, dusting off the deck chairs and putting up the patio lanterns to launch a season of socializing out and about.

-As we make our way down the curve, there are lessons to be learnt from other countries that are ahead of us on this path.
-Move too soon, relax too much and COVID-19 will come back.
-We must continue with strong public health efforts to reduce transmission of the virus and minimize the overall impact, including the social and economic impacts on Canadians.
-As we learn more about the virus, our response will continue to evolve allowing us to strengthen our preparedness to manage possible future waves.
+At the same time, we are all well aware of how much effort we have put in to plank the curve, and I know none of us is interested in giving up the progress we have made.
+That means we have to do this May long weekend a bit differently – and that is okay, because this is a uniquely Canadian holiday and we write our own history.

 SOURCE Public Health Agency of Canada